A Good Question

 A successful interview is like opening a treasure box of information.
 A good question gets to the point in a way that encourages the recipient to be both willing and able to give me the answer I seek.
 The skill includes:

-Much of the skill of asking good questions rests with weaning yourself from the lists so laboriously memorized in training of those things you need to know for a given medical problem.
-It’s as if there’s a mental rolodex to each potential problem: chest pain, seizures, diabetes, stroke, etc. Each has its unique set of questions, and it’s important to be thorough—but with experience, a good practitioner will stop relying on the rote list.
+Much of the skill of asking good questions rests with weaning yourself from the lists so laboriously memorized in training of the information you need to know for a given medical problem.
+It’s as if there’s a mental “Rolodex” to each potential problem: chest pain, seizures, diabetes, stroke, etc. Each has its unique set of questions.
+It’s important to be thorough—but with experience, a good interviewer will stop relying on the rote list.
 Instead, the order of questioning becomes organic, building on the information as it is provided even if it’s obvious the patient didn’t read the textbook.
-If you arrive and hear, first, that, “My nitro isn’t working!” for a patient with chest pain (but the question in your rolodex comes far down the list), you can acknowledge what you already know once the time comes to ask the question about medications: “In addition to the nitroglycerine, do you take any other meds?”
+If you arrive and hear, first, that “my nitro isn’t working!” for a patient with chest pain (but the question about medicines is far down the list), you can acknowledge what you already know once the time comes to ask the question: “in addition to the nitroglycerine, do you take any other medicine?”
 This demonstrates that you are hearing the patient—and few things in our toolkit can build confidence better than that.

 Nowadays, I serve as a first responder.
-Helping the patient (and the family) have a good “green light” start to that day’s involvement with the medical system can’t hurt—and this can be done by asking good questions in a sensible manner.
+Helping the patient (and the family) have a “green light” start to involvement with the medical system can’t hurt—and this can be done by asking good questions in a sensible manner.